rafayet13/rafayet13.github.io/aboutme.md

 subtitle: Big Data Analyst, SQA, Web Programmer, Writer & Internet Addict
 ---
 Hello All,
-This Rafayet Hossain from Dhaka.
-A self-motivated person of positivity who likes to work with honesty, sincerity, and creativity.
+This Rafayet Hossain from Dhaka, Bangladesh, a self-motivated person of positivity who likes to work with honesty, sincerity, and creativity.
+I firmly believe in hard work, I'm always open to new idea.

 ## My website